apache/rocketmq-spring/rocketmq-spring-boot-samples/README.md

 It's a demo project for how to use [rocketmq-spring-boot](https://github.com/apache/rocketmq-spring)

-> Note:
->
-> If `org.apache.rocketmq:rocketmq-spring-boot-starter:${RELEASE.VERSION}` not exists in maven central repository, before you run this demo, you must git clone [rocketmq-spring-boot](https://github.com/apache/rocketmq-spring) and use `mvn clean install` build it by yourself.

 Run the test case locally
 1. build and install the rocketmq-spring-boot-starter